 Helps reduce heart disease risk factors

-In studies, MCT Oil was shown to reduce total cholesterol, as well as LDL or “bad” cholesterol, and increase the production of heart-protective HDL or “good cholesterol”.
+In some studies, MCT Oil helped reduce LDL or “bad” cholesterol, and increase the production of heart-protective HDL or “good cholesterol”.
 It was also shown to reduce a certain inflammatory protein in the body.

 Support diabetes management